shawnlimjunhe/gfhelper_bot/README.md

 ## Features
 - Calculates sleep and wake times using the [90 minute rule](https://www.youtube.com/watch?v=Ewajc2eXZr0) `/sleep`
-- Time calculator so estimate when to leave the house `/est`
+- Time calculator to estimate when to leave the house `/est`

  More features in the works!